dcunited001/dcunited001.github.io/_pages/writing.md

 #### &#x2605; [Death of Creativity](/posts/2016-05-17-the-death-of-creativity.html)

-### Please Note

-I'm publishing this a bit early because I have to attend to some other writing and this is hanging me up.
-It's linked to by every page.

 # &#x16DD; [Oneiroism](#oneiroism) &#x16DD;

 When people no longer need to work and when computers are more capable